behnamazimi/visnap/packages/cli/README.md

 ## Configuration

-The CLI reads configuration from `vtt.config.ts` in your project root.
+The CLI reads configuration from `vividiff.config.ts` in your project root.
 See the [core package documentation](../core/README.md) for configuration details.

 ## Related Packages